INVESTMENT POLICY EVENTS

 Collaborating with U.S. Government Officials, International Institutions, and APEC Officials

 NCAPEC coordinates closely with private sector stakeholders and APEC officials to advance U.S. industry objectives in APEC investment discussions.
 As a part of its advocacy, NCAPEC engages regularly with the APEC Investment Experts Group (IEG), which is comprised of experts on investment issues and officials responsible for investment policy.
-Together, NCAPEC works with the IEG to facilitate an annual public-private dialogue (PPD) focused on implementing collaboratively-developed investment policy recommendations and industry best practices.
-NCAPEC channels U.S. industry input into the PPD, as well as other fora, to promote open and fair investment policy in APEC economies.
+Together, NCAPEC has worked with the IEG to facilitate an annual public-private dialogue (PPD) focused on implementing collaboratively-developed investment policy recommendations and industry best practices.
+NCAPEC has channeled U.S. industry input into the PPD, as well as other fora, to promote open and fair investment policy in APEC economies.

 Advancing U.S. Business Priorities in the APEC Business Advisory Council